 - Now add cardamom powder, dry ginger powder, fenugreek powder and mix thoroughly.

-- Let the mixture cool down to the temperature where you are comfortable to work with bare hands.
+- Let the mixture cool down to a temperature where you are comfortable to work with bare hands.

 - Add jaggery powder and thoroughly mix the mixture.
-While mixing keep rubbing them in between palms to break any lump of jaggery powder if there is any.
+While mixing keep rubbing them in between your palms to break any lump of jaggery powder, if there is any.

-- Mixer is ready to make laddu.
-To make laddu take a handful of portions of prepared mixture and start binding it together using fist.
-Once mixture start taking shape roll them between palms and keep pressing with other hand fingers to give them a perfect sphere shape.
+- The mixture is ready to make laddu.
+To make ladoo, take a handful of portions of the prepared mixture and start binding it together using a fist.
+Once the mixture starts taking shape, roll them between your palms and keep pressing with the other hand's fingers to give them a perfect sphere shape.

-- Prepare all the laddus following above process.
+- Prepare all the ladoos following the above process.

 akanksha jaiman says